specify/specify-tools/README.md

 This will generate several files:
   - en_v0.txt  - file containing all lines of English.
 This file must not be modified
   - en_v1.txt  - will be generated only if $optimize_files is true.
-Will be the same as `en_v0.txt`, but strings will have numbers removed from them ([0-9]).
+It Will be the same as `en_v0.txt`, but strings will have numbers removed from them ([0-9]).
 This file must not be modified
   - en_v2.txt  - will be generated only if $optimize_files is true.
 Same as `en_v1.txt`, but all the strings are unique.
 This file must not be modified
   - en.txt     - same as en_v0.txt if $optimize_files is false, or en_v2.txt, if $optimize_files is true.
-This is the
-   file that should be modified by the user if there is a need to change the typos in the english localization
+This is the file that should be modified by the user if there is a need to change the typos in the English localization
   - <lang>.txt - will be generated for each language (e.x. `uk.txt`).
 This file will be empty and should be modified by the user.
 The number and the order of lines in these files and `en.txt` should be the same

 ### reconstuct_strings.php
 After localization is done and translated strings are saved in <lang>.txt, this script should be run to merge all files into new `schema_localization.xml`